 Multiple factors have been shown to predict poor success in mobilization and collection, including advanced age; amount of preceding chemotherapy; presence of marrow-infiltrating disease; history of pelvic radiation; prior exposure to certain drugs (melphalan, carmustine, bendamustine); low premobilization platelet counts; short intervals from last chemotherapy cycle to mobilization; inadequate chemotherapy-mobilizing regimens or low-dose G-CSF (1); and previous treatment with four or more cycles of lenalidomide (2).
 Peripheral blood CD34+ cells more than 10/μL are usually necessary for an adequate collection.
 Plerixafor has become available as a second PBPC-mobilizing agent, effective for “poor mobilizers,” acting synergistically with G-CSF (3).

-Autologous transplants are most effective in diseases ...
+Autologous transplants are most ...